metaplex-foundation/developer-hub/src/pages/bubblegum/fetch-cnfts.md

 - For regular NFTs, we use the **mint address of the NFT** for that purpose since all other accounts simply derive from that address.
 - For compressed NFTs, we use a special **PDA** (Program Derived Address) that is derived from the **address of the Merkle Tree** and the **leaf index** of the Compressed NFT in the Merkle tree.
 We call this special PDA a **Leaf Asset ID**.

-Note that you should typically not need to derive the **Leaf Asset ID** yourself since the Read API methods will provide it for you when fetching Compressed NFTs in bulk — e.g. fetching all NFTs owned by a given address.
+You typically shouldn't need to derive the **Leaf Asset ID** yourself since the Read API methods will provide it for you when fetching Compressed NFTs in bulk — e.g. fetching all NFTs owned by a given address.
 However, if you had access to the address of the Merkle Tree and the leaf index of the cNFT, here's how you could use our SDKs to derive the Leaf Asset ID.

 {% dialect-switcher title="Find the Leaf Asset ID PDA" %}
 {% dialect title="JavaScript" id="js" %}